bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/learn/(pages)/about-digital-talent.md

 ---
 title: About the Digital Talent Attraction and Development Team
-description: The Digital Talent Attraction and Development team hires digital talent across BC Government.
-Learn more about the team and how they help hiring managers throughout BC Government.
+description: Learn more about the team and how they help hiring managers fill their vacant BC Government jobs.
 ---

 On April 6th, 2023, the Digital Office released [BC Government's Digital Plan](https://www2.gov.bc.ca/assets/gov/data/digital-government/digital-plan.pdf).
 One of many items reported on are hiring barriers: